The radical artist shedding light on humanity's dark side

 Now, Holzer is posing these questions at "Jenny Holzer: Thing Indescribable," a new exhibition at the Guggenheim Museum in Bilbao.
 While primarily a retrospective, the show also introduces timely new works by the artist, including "There Was a War," a four-sided vertical LED sign that swings from the ceiling, featuring interviews and statements from people affected by the international refugee crisis and the civil war in Syria.

 Another new LED installation, "I Woke Up Naked," presents first-hand testimonies from survivors of sexual assault and rape, written in English, Spanish and Basque.
-Sliding along a track system, the sign's movement switches from predictable to erratic, a reminder of how a single incident can send someone's life careening course.
+Sliding along a track system, the sign's movement switches from predictable to erratic, a reminder of how a single incident can send someone's life careening off course.

-These pieces are both a continuation of Holzer's long-standing efforts to give a voice to victims of conflict and violence and visually represent the titular "things indescribable," and the realization of the her mission to move beyond static pieces, so "not only is the text on the LED screen hyperactive, the electronic displays themselves traverse the rooms," creating another layer of interaction among the works themselves and visitors to the museum.
+These pieces are both a continuation of Holzer's long-standing efforts to give a voice to victims of conflict and violence and visually represent the titular "things indescribable," and the realization of her mission to move beyond static pieces, so "not only is the text on the LED screen hyperactive, the electronic displays themselves traverse the rooms," creating another layer of interaction among the works themselves and visitors to the museum.

 Though the themed exhibition rooms may suggest otherwise (Gallery 207: The unfulfilled promise of the Arab Spring; Gallery 208: The abuses of war; Gallery 209: Sexual violence) Holzer says she's cautious about imposing her "at times bleak world view on anybody."
 But her to-the-point yet resonant responses to human cruelty are what have made her one of the world's most significant living artists.
 Her work is political, sure.
 But it is also philosophical, taking in the past, present and future of human struggle.

-"I believe the reaction (to my work) of despair is accurate because any number of tremendously sad things are happening at any given time," she says.
+"I believe (my) reaction of despair is accurate because any number of tremendously sad things are happening at any given time," she says.
 "To live in good faith, one should make every effort to address what could harm us."

 And what of hope?
 "Well, the effort to do this is inherently hopeful," she said.